University Library

 For the humanities and social sciences, we recommend trying out the "Connectors".

-Please also note: Chatbots such as OpenAI's ChatGPT, Google's Gemini, Microsoft's Copilot, Anthropic's ClaudeAI, Mistral's Le Chat etc. are currently not yet suitable for literature research, as they mainly provide hallucinated (i.e. invented) literature references in response to queries of this kind.
+Please also note: Chatbots such as OpenAI's ChatGPT, Google's Gemini, Microsoft's Copilot, Anthropic's ClaudeAI, Mistral's Le Chat etc. are currently not yet suitable for literature research.
+They often provide hallucinated (i.e. invented) literature references in response to queries of this kind.
+Also, they sometimes generate incorrect bibliographic information on existing publications.

 Furthermore, in our experience, Perplexity AI is currently only suitable for searching for 'everyday information', but not for scientific research.